-MECE 351.
+Spring semester only, three hours. - MECE 351.
 INSTRUMENTATION LABORATORY.
 A lab course that reinforces the lab techniques introduced in Mechanical Engineering 251-252.
 Experiments chosen from strain analysis, first and second order systems, and vibration analysis.
 Mechanical Engineering 351 is designed to fulfill the requirements for a Writing Intensive (WI) course in the Mechanical Engineering major.
 Prerequisite: Mechanical Engineering 252.
 Corequisite: Mechanical Engineering 311.

-MECE 352.
+Fall semester only, one hour. - MECE 352.
 THERMAL/FLUIDS LABORATORY.
 A lab course that reinforces the lab techniques introduced in Mechanical Engineering 251-252.
 Experiments chosen from thermodynamics, fluid mechanics, and heat transfer.
 Corequisite: Mechanical Engineering 326.

-MECE 360.
+Spring semester only, one hour. - MECE 360.
 INDEPENDENT STUDY.
 Individual study of specialized topics in mechanical engineering.
 Junior standing, permission of the department chair, and a faculty sponsor are required.
 A combined total of up to three credit hours for independent study, independent research, and honors courses can be applied towards one of the following: Mechanical Systems, Thermal Systems, or Technical Electives.
-Semester course, one, two or three hours.

-MECE 370.
+- MECE 370.
 INDEPENDENT RESEARCH.
 An opportunity to conduct supervised research in mechanical engineering.
 Junior standing, permission of the department chair, and a faculty sponsor are required.
 A combined total of up to three credit hours for independent study, independent research, and honors courses can be applied towards the Mechanical Engineering elective requirements.
-Semester course, one, two or three hours.
+Semester course, one, two or three hours. - MECE 390.

-MECE 390.
 SPECIAL MECHANICAL ENGINEERING TOPICS.
 Special topics in mechanical engineering based on student demand and faculty interest.
 Specific subject matter varies each semester with prerequisites and credit hours announced in advance of registration.
 This course can be used to satisfy a portion of the mechanical systems elective requirements in Mechanical Engineering.
-Semester course, one, two, three or four hours.
+Semester course, one, two, three or four hours. - MECE 391.

-MECE 391.
 SPECIAL MECHANICAL ENGINEERING TOPICS.
 Special topics in mechanical engineering based on student demand and faculty interest.
 Specific subject matter varies each semester with prerequisites and credit hours announced in advance of registration.
 This course can be used to satisfy a portion of the thermal systems elective requirements in Mechanical Engineering.

-MECE 401.
+Semester course, one, two, three or four hours. - MECE 401.
 CAPSTONE DESIGN I. Completion of the senior design project.
 A study of the principles and methods of designing mechanical engineering systems in today's society, including the design process; decision making in design; engineering economics; analysis and verification of performance; and environmental impact.
 Prerequisite: Senior standing in mechanical engineering.
 Corequisite: Mechanical Engineering 451.
-Fall semester only, three hours.

 MECE 408.
 MECHANICAL VIBRATIONS.
 A study of the dynamic response of lumped parameter systems with one and two degrees of freedom subjected to periodic and non-periodic excitation; applications to the control of undesirable vibrations in machines; theory of seismic instruments; and an introduction to distributed parameter systems.
 Prerequisites: Mechanical Engineering 311 and 316.
-Fall semester only, three hours.

 MECE 410.
 KINEMATICS AND DYNAMICS OF MACHINERY.
 Modeling, analysis, and design of linkages, cams, and gear trains, including machine dynamics.
 Introduction to dynamic systems modeling using computer-aided analysis, including Creo.
 Prerequisite: Mechanical Engineering 311.
-Spring semester only, three hours.

 MECE 414.
 PRINCIPLES OF HEATING, VENTILATING, AND AIR CONDITIONING.
 Analysis and design of components and systems used to condition air in buildings.
-Topics include airconditioning systems, psychrometrics, conditioning processes, indoor air quality, heat transfer, solar radiation, heating loads, cooling loads, annual energy usage, pumps and piping, fans and ducts, and refrigeration equipment.
+Topics include air-conditioning systems, psychrometrics, conditioning processes, indoor air quality, heat transfer, solar radiation, heating loads, cooling loads, annual energy usage, pumps and piping, fans and ducts, and refrigeration equipment.
 Prerequisite: Mechanical Engineering 326.
-Fall semester only, three hours.

 MECE 415.
 FINITE ELEMENT ANALYSIS.
 A study of the finite element method and its application to mechanical engineering problems.
 Topics include basic concepts; stiffness matrices; truss structures; flexure elements; method of weighted residuals; interpolation functions; and applications to heat transfer, fluid mechanics, solid mechanics, and structural dynamics.
 Prerequisites: Engineering 274, Mechanical Engineering 312 and 326.
-Fall semester only, three hours.